 Buddha Tooth Relic Temple

-Located in Chinatown, the Buddha Tooth Relic Temple is housed in a giant stupa weighing an unbelievable 3,500 kilograms.
-Moreover, it is made from 320 kilograms of gold.
-Only monks are allowed to enter the relic chamber.
+Located in Chinatown, the Buddha Tooth Relic Temple is housed in a giant stupa.
+This weighs in at an unbelievable 3,500 kilograms.
+Oh, and did I mention it is made from 320 kilograms of gold?
+Only monks are allowed to enter the relic chamber, however not all is lost for us mere mortals.
 Visitors are allowed to see the tooth relic from the public viewing area and it is free to visit.

 Free to enter | Open 7am-7pm daily